shining3ye/Kyouki/README.md

 Chapter - 2:(Interlude): The Breakdown starts
 "Mahim was not a boy, not a kid, not a friend, HE WAS A FUCKING BROTHER OF MINE.
 When people hated me he was standing beside me.When i felt alone, he sat beside me , he kept silent but is was - it was really a lot A LOT for Me .
 When i had 10 tk i used to eat 5 i gave bro 5. another time bro bring 100 tk i took 50 bro spended 50 (equally).Not gonna lie i also did the same......
 I loved him.
 My brother the man i used to call "Mahim" .
 Chapter - 2:(Continues): Encounter
-.......I wasn't that interested in girls of even human beings.
-Life for no reason she killed me---------
+.......I wasn't that interested in girls or even human beings.
+Like for no reason she killed me---------